openmeteo/enhydris/doc/general/install.rst

    lat is in decimal degrees, positive for north/east, negative for west/south.

-.. data:: ENHYDRIS_TS_GRAPH_CACHE_DIR
+.. data:: ENHYDRIS_TIMESERIES_DATA_DIR

-   The directory in which timeseries graphs are cached.
-It is automatically created if it does not exist.
-The default is subdirectory :file:`enhydris-timeseries-graphs` of the system or user temporary directory.
+   The directory where the files with the time series data are stored;
+   for example, ``/var/local/enhydris/timeseries_data``.
+You must specify this in production.
+The default is ``timeseries_data``, relative to the directory from which you start the server.

+   You might choose to put that under data:`MEDIA_ROOT`, but in that case all data might be publicly available, without permission checking.

 .. data:: ENHYDRIS_TS_GRAPH_BIG_STEP_DENOMINATOR
           ENHYDRIS_TS_GRAPH_FINE_STEP_DENOMINATOR